 A: Functionally, the workflow plugin replaces the multijob plugin while the Workflow Stage View plugin allows a user to visualize these stages.

 A: Currently the CloudBees Jenkins Platform supports active-passive high availability through its High Availability plugin.
-This plugin allows a Jenkins master to failover to a standby node by allowing the two masters to communicate via healthcheck URLs.
+This plugin allows a Jenkins controller to failover to a standby node by allowing the two controllers to communicate via healthcheck URLs.
 If the primary node returns as unhealthy, the standby node will load all configurations (system, job, etc.) from a shared file system with the primary node.
 The details of this architecture and how the failover occurs are flexible and are dependent on what components you can/want to use.

 Q: We like the jenkinsfile, but some teams are in Perforce, not GitHub.
 Are there any plans to support jenkinsfile for other repos beside GitHub, Bitbucket and Mercurial?